CPP Loans: Instant, No Credit Check Options Available

 How do I get my CPP loan money?

-• Interac e-Transfer.
+• Interac e-Transfer

-• Direct deposit.
+• Direct deposit

-• Cash, if you’re applying in-person at a physical storefront.
+• Cash, if you’re applying in person at a physical storefront

 If you apply online for a CPP loan, you can receive your money via e-Transfer or direct deposit.
 If you opt for an e-Transfer payday loan, you’ll need to be registered for e-Transfer with your bank first.
 With e-Transfer, your lender will email you a money transfer link, which you click on to deposit the money into your bank account immediately.

-Direct deposits are automatically deposited straight into your bank account with the account information (chequing account number, routing number and institution number) that you provided on your application.
+Direct deposits are automatically deposited straight into your bank account with the account information (chequing account number, transit number and institution number) that you provided on your application.
 This is slower than an e-Transfer.

 How do CPP payday loans work?